Lisalverto Bonilla: El Águila de Veracruz

 On June 22, 2022, Bonilla signed with El Águila de Veracruz of the Mexican League.
-He made 8 starts for Veracruz down the stretch, posting a 1-5 record and 4.91 ERA with 30 strikeouts in 33.0 innings pitched.
-He was released by the team on January 19, 2023.
+He made 8 starts for Veracruz down the stretch, posting a 1–5 record and 4.91 ERA with 30 strikeouts in 33 innings pitched.
+Bonilla was released by the team on January 19, 2023.

+Bravos de León

+On March 13, 2025, after two years of inactivity, Bonilla signed with the Leones de Yucatán of the Mexican League.
+However, he did not appear in a game for Yucatán.
+On May 10, Bonilla signed with the Bravos de León.
+In four appearances for León, he struggled to an 11.00 ERA with four strikeouts over nine innings pitched.
+Bonilla was released by the Bravos on May 29.